bharathmsrk/MUGEN_AI/README.md

 This will run it locally on http://localhost:3000/

-Currently, diabled login.
-Can click on home directly to test.
+Can click on home directly to test or login.

 ## How to test demo?